OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Sharing Location with the Foursquare app (prior to version 8.0.0) - Your location data is ONLY shared with others when you proactively decide to "check in" on the Foursquare app to tell the Services you’re at a particular place or, if you have turned on 'check-in by friends,' when your friend mentions you in his or her check in.
 The location information shared with a "check in" is the location information of that place.

 Sharing Location with Swarm app - By default, neighborhood sharing is turned on and your location data, at a neighborhood level, is shared with your Swarm friends and is updated from time to time using your background location.
 You can turn off neighborhood sharing on the check-in page.
 Your location is also shared when you proactively decide to "check in" on the Swarm app to tell the Services you're at a particular place or, if you have turned on 'check-in by friends,' when your friend mentions you in his or her check in.
 The location information shared with a "check in" is the location information of that place.
 Additionally, when you send a message on Swarm, your mobile device's location is shared with all recipients of the message, including friends of friends on Swarm who have received the same message (e.g., if you respond to a group message sent by a friend, all of the participants in that group message may see your mobile device's location).
+If you want to check-in without sharing your specific whereabouts with friends, you can check-in "off-the-grid".

 Your Check-in History - Each of your check-ins using the Services is saved to your "Check-in History," which allows you and your friends to look back at all the locations you have checked in since you created your Services account.
 You can delete any or all of your check-ins from the check-in details page on our website and in the apps.
 If for some reason you ever decide to delete your Services account, your entire check-in history will be removed from our database.